Isarite/TimerPrr/README.md

 ![Icon](app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)
 ![First screenshot](screenshots/1.png) ![Second screenshot](screenshots/2.png) ![Third screenshot](screenshots/3.png)

 Have you ever wished that having a workout was not so needlessly complicated?
 Well, now it is no longer a pipe dream!
 Whether you work out at home, or in a gym, this app will help you achieve the results you seek without distracting you!
+Simplistic Workout Timer is as it sounds.
+It is a simple app that lets you time your exercise routines without any of the fuss that comes in other apps.
+Just think up some exercises, make a workout and you're ready to go!

 # Features
 \*Built-in timer;